This tea is crafted using early spring materials picked from arbor trees located across three different tea mountains: Yu Shou, Ba Da, and Bu Lang.

-Aged tea threads with darkness and large tea buds are covered with multi golden tea hairs.
+The aged tea threads are dark with large tea buds, covered in multiple golden tea hairs.

-Huigan (returning sweetness) and saliva producing both are on good level.
+Both the Huigan (returning sweetness) and saliva production are notably good.

-Like a upgraded version of traditional 7542 from menghai tea factory or 7548 from.
-Mr. Zou’s own tea factory.
+This tea can be seen as an upgraded version of the traditional 7542 from Menghai Tea Factory or 7548 from Mr. Zou’s own tea factory.

 This is a nicely aged cake and a good example of a factory production.
 The taste is sort of resembling 7542, being dark, woodsy, with bits of dark fruitiness.
 The wood in taste can be perceived as slightly smoky, but not to the degree I would find excessive or unpleasant.
 Overall, taste is good, although not exactly surprising or unusual in any way.